-This is the percent of patients who were prescribed antianxiety drugs.
-These medications are generally prescribed to patients experiencing depression and anxiety.
+This is the percentage of patients given antianxiety drugs.
+These drugs are prescribed to patients experiencing anxiety or depression.

 Managing Depression Among Residents

-This metric measures the percent of long-term stay patients who are exhibiting signs of depression.
+This is a measure of the percentage of long-term stay residents exhibiting signs of depression.

 Appropriate Vaccine Usage

 In Laurels of Carson City, 91.02% of Patients